lumi-a/masters-thesis/thesis.typ

     ρ_𝒜 quad≔quad sup_(I∈ℐ) 𝒜(I)/Opt(I).
   $
 ]
-The approximation-ratio of an algorithm captures the worst-case performance of an algorithm.
+The approximation-ratio of an algorithm captures its worst-case performance.
 For instance, $ρ_BestFit = 1.7$ (proven by @bestFitAbsoluteRatio[p:]), meaning that:
 - For every instance, the packing found by Best-Fit will never use more than $1.7$ times as many bins as an optimal packing, and
 - There is a sequence of instances $I_1, I_2, …$ such that $BestFit(I_j)/Opt(I_j)$ converges to $1.7$.